open main page here with limited thumbnails open main page here with ALL thumbnails

 spalted turning stock

-a bowl and a box made from spalted sycamore:
+a hollow form, a box, and a vase made from spalted sycamore

 spalted sycamore bowl --- pic submitted by Bill Mudry